bozsahin/cogs542/README.md

 This course is intended as a course in computing track of Cognitive Science.
 It can be an elective course for other departments.

 <p>
 <b>COURSE OBJECTIVES: </b> To gain an understanding of how order and its semantics can give rise to linguistic structure.
 To appreciate the different implications of type-dependent and structure-dependent grammars.
-To build models of syntax, morphology and parsing using combinators and Combinatory Categorial Grammar.
+To build models of syntax, morphology and parsing using combinators.
 To situate combinatory theories in cognitive science including philosophy, language, music, planning and reasoning.

 <p><b>
 COURSE OUTLINE: </b>